erikcollinder/erikcollinder/_posts/2016-04-17-this-is-a-draft-started-on-my-computer.markdown

 ---
-title: This is a draft started on my computer
+title: This is a draft started on my computer and edited on my iPad in GitHub
 date: 2016-04-17 08:38:00 Z
 layout: post
 ---